 We find the OUCC's interpretation of this language without merit.
-At the hearing, the OUCC pressed Mr. Rice on cross examination as to whether this portion of the statute refers specifically to the final order in the general rate case.
+At the hearing, the OUCC pressed Mr. Rice on cross-examination as to whether this portion of the statute refers specifically to the final order in the general rate case.
 Tr. at 26-27.
 Mr. Rice expressed his belief that the statute refers to the final order.
 Id.
 The OUCC appears to tie its interpretation to the verb "files" as suggesting that it is the date of the petition that dictates application of this section.
 The problem is that no utility could ever "recover" its 20% deferral through rates until authorized to do so by this Commission in a final order.
-It is not the filing of a petition.
+It is not the filing of a petition that triggers the recovery of the 20% deferral, but rather the Commission's order acting on that petition.